-The focus will be on oral communication (speaking and listening) and some reading and writing will also be included.
+The focus will be on speaking and listening.
+Some reading and writing will also be included.
 Pronunciation and French culture are an integral part of the course.
 The course will be conducted mainly in the foreign language.
-Learners will work through different activities individually, in pairs and in small groups, using a variety of learning methods and resources (role-play and games etc).
-Homework set will provide and opportunity for self study including the use of online resources.
+Learners will work through different activities individually, in pairs and in small groups, using a variety of learning methods and resources (ex role-play and games).
+Homework set will provide an opportunity for self-study to reinforce learning.

 Initial assessment will be carried out at the beginning of the course to assess individual skill level.
-Each student starting point will be recorded on an Individual Learning Plan (ILP) and targets will be set.
-This will be revisited from time to time during the course to monitor and record progress.
-Tutors will mark homework and give written or verbal feedback.
+You will record your starting point on your Individual Learning Plan (ILP) and set targets.
+You will revisit regularly during the course to monitor and record your progress.
+Tutors will feedback orally on homework.

 What do I need to bring with me?

 The course book will be discussed at the first session if appropriate.
 Students will need to bring a pen and paper and an A4 ring binder for handouts, although we advise students not to buy anything until after the first session.

 The appropriate follow-on courses can be either another Intermediate Plus course or an Advanced course.
 The tutor will be able to advise or check www.kentadulteducation.co.uk.

 What do I need to join the course